Get Free Sample

 With the continuous development and application of communication optical cables, the long-term reliability of optical cables has attracted more and more attention.
 During the long-term use of optical cables, due to the erosion of moisture and water, the transmission performance will decrease, affecting its normal use.
 In the production of optical cables, there are two main categories of water-blocking materials for cable cores, one is water-blocking tape and water-blocking gauze, and the other is water-blocking filling ointment.
 During the production process, various water-blocking materials can be used to achieve the purpose of moisture-proofing and water-blocking according to the process and equipment conditions.
 As far as the current status of domestic optical cable production is concerned, the use of these two types of materials has become the two main means of filling and blocking water in the optical cable industry.

 In the structural design of optical cables, intumescent water-blocking tape is a commonly used water-blocking material.
 Common water-blocking tapes are strip-shaped materials composed of water-absorbent resin adhered to two layers of polyester fiber non-woven fabrics using an adhesive.
 When the optical cable is damaged, water penetrates and comes into contact with the water-absorbent resin in the water-blocking tape.
 Water-absorbent resin can absorb water and rapidly expand hundreds or even thousands of times, filling in a gel state.
-Therefore, the requirements for this kind of SAP for water blocking strips are as follows:
+Therefore, the requirements for this kind of polymer water absorption for water blocking strips are as follows:

 SOCO® Polymer for Water-blocking Tape